 When you want to structure your traps workouts for strength gains, work up to performing 2-6 sets, 3-5 reps per set, and at least 85% of your one-repetition maximum (1RM) for the load.
 The fewer reps you perform, the closer to 100% of your 1RM you should aim for with your weights.

-If your goal is hypertrophy (muscle growth), you should work up to performing three sets of each exercise, using loads that are 70 to 85% of your 1RM for 8 to 12 reps.
+If your goal is hypertrophy (muscle growth/ bodybuilding), you should work up to performing three sets of each exercise, using loads that are 70 to 85% of your 1RM for 8 to 12 reps.

-Here are some of the best exercises for traps to add to your upper back workouts:
+Here are some of the best exercises for traps to add to your upper back workout routine:

 The geometry of the trap bar allows you to more comfortably load up heavy weights to maximize your strength and mass gains while minimizing joint stress on the shoulder joint (scapula), shoulder muscle group, elbows, and wrists.
 You could also utilize the same motion in a dumbbell shrug.

 Here are the steps: